[ Brain Research & Learning | Research Articles | Instructional Programs | Summary | Links ]

 Other big ones:

+Nothing can beat keeping up on the latest research and adjusting your teaching methods so that your students learn to the best of their ability.
 Because poverty has been directly linked to poor achievement, you will need to make a few adjustments.
 Ruby Payne's book, A Framework for Understanding Poverty is a good one to give you ideas.

-Lesson Plan Mistakes
+Lesson Plan Mistakes [Archive]

 An excellent site that reviews common mistakes in lesson plans.